 Gaetano Sciolari Crystal Drops Chandelier

-Materials: Chromed metal (iron and brass).
-Crystal glass in the form of drops.
+Materials: Chromed metal rods, tubes and parts made of iron and brass.
+Crystal glass parts in a drop form.
 Bakelite sockets.

 Total Height: 75 cm / 37.79”

 Electricity: 8 bulbs E14, 8 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.

 Other versions: This Gaetano Sciolari crystal drops chandelier exists in several versions.
 The glass drops were used for several different chandeliers and wall lamps.
 They were also produced by Sciolari Illuminazione.